aurora-is-near/partner-relayer-deploy/README.md

   - Create an account on testnet/mainnet and load some NEAR on it.
   - Export the account's keypair and name into config/relayer.json (check the original file for format).
   - Change the `signer` entry in the config/testnet.yaml or config/mainnet.yaml to the account's name.
+  - Set writable:true in config/testnet.yaml or config/mainnet.yaml.
-  - Restart the nearcore container.
+  - Restart the endpoint container.